blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Specific Problems with Christianity.md

 		- Don't marry polytheist women, believing slaves are better
 			- Although slaves by definition would be originally non-Muslims
 		- Many Tafsirs say that one can force slaves to do nikah, or marry them off without consent
+		- All Verses on "Right Hand Possesses"
+			-
 	- Treatment of Slaves
 		- If a slave woman is married by the owner, the children will be free
 		- If a slave woman is married to another man, the children will be slaves of the owner